WICG/attribution-reporting-api/ts/README.md

 npm run flexible-event -- -w 1,2,3 -b 4,5,6
 ```

-The utility also will parse (in a rudimentary way) the source registration
+The utility also will parse the source registration
 JSON to compute the number of windows / summary buckets.

 ```sh